Originally posted December, 2020. Updated August, 2021.

 Ensuring you have a data backup plan is crucial for protecting the continuity of your business.
-There’s an old saying that businesses that manage their own backups fall into two categories — 1.) those who have lost data and 2.) those who will.
+There’s an old saying that businesses that manage their own backups fall into two categories — 1) those who have lost data and 2) those who will.
 There are many ways your business can lose its data.
 Employee turnover, natural disasters, and accidents can often occur with little or no warning.
 With ransomware and malware developers becoming more persistent and creative with their attacks, protecting your data can feel like a moving target.
-This is why many businesses are partnering with managed service providers who can help fine tune their backup plans.
+This is why many businesses are partnering with a managed it service provider who can help fine-tune their backup plans.

 So, what does a good backup structure look like?